Do you measure self care by what you’ve done?

 The world doesn’t need any more martyrs who run around doing all the time, people who collect strokes for all their good works while slowly falling apart.
 It doesn’t need anymore of us worn out, worn down, overwhelmed and done in with it all.

-Joy, passion, energy, enthusiasm are the rewards that await us.
+Joy, passion, energy and enthusiasm are the rewards that await us.
 This is what we can share with the world, the surplus that flows when we fill our own cup first.

 I’d like some Radical Self Care